 We pay at least half of each annual or interim retainer in shares of common stock or deferred stock units and the remainder in cash, except that each non-employee director may elect, prior to becoming entitled to the retainer, to receive the entire retainer in shares of common stock.
 For any portion of an annual or interim retainer denominated in cash but paid in shares of common stock, we calculate the number of shares of common stock to be issued by dividing the amount payable in shares of common stock by the fair market value per share.
 With respect to an annual retainer, the fair market value per share is the closing price of the common stock on the annual meeting date or, if no sales occurred on that date, the closing price on the most recent prior day on which a sale occurred.
 The number of shares issued as all or part of an interim retainer is determined based on the closing price of the common stock on the date of the director's appointment to the Board of Directors or, if no sales occurred on that date, the closing price on the most recent prior day on which a sale occurred.
+The number of shares of the director's appointment to the Board of Directors or, if no sales occurred on that date, the closing price on the most recent prior day on which a sale occurred.
 If any calculation would result in a fractional share of common stock being issued, then we round the number of shares to be issued up to the nearest whole share.